docker-archive/deploykit/docs/cmd/infrakit/util/init/README.md

   renders a template.
 Depending on the plugin implementation, values that are not known at this time may be deferred (as multipass = true -- see `swarm/flavor.go#31).
   7. The CLI renders the text blob from the `Init` field of the instance spec returned by the `Prepare` method.
-This will apply the same set of `--var` as varaibles.
+This will apply the same set of `--var` as variables.
   8. The CLI prints out the rendered init script
   9. If `--persist` is set, the CLI will commit the current state of the vars plugin (which was started in the beginning of this process).